Illumina/strelka/docs/userGuide/trainingGermlineEmpiricalScore.md

 ## Introduction

-This document outlines the process of training germline Empirical Variant Score (EVS) models for Strelka.
-We use one model for snvs and another for indels.
+This document outlines the Empirical Variant Score (EVS) model training process for Strelka germline variants.
+This is the same method used to train the default SNV and indel EVS re-scoring models which come with Strelka, although the speicic training and truth data sets shown here are just small examples provided for demonstration purposes.

+## Requirements

+Strelka germline EVS training has additional dependencies which are not included in the primary build system.
+All packages required to retrain the EVS model and run the steps in this guide are provided in the [training environment Dockerfile] (trainingSomaticEmpiricalScore/Dockerfile) (shared with the somatic EVS training procedure), which can be used to either setup an EVS training docker image or as a guideline to install dependencies on another system.

 ## Step 1: Build snv and indel training data sets